deanrad/rxfx-gitbook/examples/ping-pong-bus.listen/README.md

 ### VanillaJS - It Comes To Life!

-The real fun of 𝗥𝘅𝑓𝑥 is building the behavior outside of any UI Framework, knowing its correct, then gluing it up to a browser to get the visuals you desire.
+The real fun of RxFx is building the behavior outside of any UI Framework, knowing its correct, then gluing it up to a browser to get the visuals you desire.
 See this CodeSandbox to view this tutorial brought to life in a browser using only Vanilla JS.
 You may need to click Refresh 🔄 in the lower left to restart it.

 {% embed url="https://codesandbox.io/embed/omnibus-ping-pong-6lzvdv?fontsize=14&hidenavigation=1&theme=dark&view=preview" %}